woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 **var()**

 Until this feature came out, we couldn't assign any reusable variables like global colors or sizes.
 The preprocessors were the king to mitigate this problem.
 They enable us to define variables, reuse them, and manipulate them with a lot of utility functions.
 They were good enough to enhance the styling workflow.
+However, the preprocessed styles are still static assets and cannot act dynamically.
+The only way to change the property was to explicitly set the values with `@media`.

+`var()` makes it possible to create global or scoped variables that work like [Pub-Sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+All the properties listening to a specific value dynamically change.

 ```css
 /* declare */
 :root {
   /* Colors */